The Internet of Cosmetics And Beauty in The Bathroom of The Future

 Beauty companies recognized that technology could offer a way to discontinue animal testing for skin care products.
 The revolutionary method of bioprinting means one of the disruptive solutions that might help the cosmetics industry.

-For example, almost 150 years old Japanese company, Shiseido has patented a so-called “artificial skin,” which could be used for testing skin pharmaceuticals and cosmetics.
+For example, the almost 150 years old Japanese company, Shiseido has patented a so-called “artificial skin,” which could be used for testing skin pharmaceuticals and cosmetics.
 According to the patent, Shiseido’s method improves on previous artificial skin types by increasing communication between the dermis and the epidermal basement membrane.
 As another example, at the 2018 Vivatech conference, L’Oreal presented a robot which applies lipstick and mascara to models with high accuracy and speed.
 Do you think, later on, it might also be used for real people?

 9) Where are all the men?